Nuclear reactor: Fueling of nuclear reactors

-The disposition and storage of this spent fuel is one of the most challenging aspects of the operation of a commercial nuclear power plant.
-This nuclear waste is highly radioactive and its toxicity presents a danger for thousands of years.
+The disposition and storage of this spent fuel is one of the most challenging aspects of commercial nuclear power plant operation.
+This nuclear waste is highly radioactive, and its toxicity presents a danger for thousands of years.
 After being discharged from the reactor, spent nuclear fuel is transferred to the on-site spent fuel pool.
-The spent fuel pool is a large pool of water that provides cooling and shielding of the spent nuclear fuel as well as limit radiation exposure to on-site personnel.
-Once the energy has decayed somewhat (approximately five years), the fuel can be transferred from the fuel pool to dry shielded casks, that can be safely stored for thousands of years.
+The spent fuel pool is a large pool of water that provides cooling and shielding of the spent nuclear fuel and also limits radiation exposure to on-site personnel.
+Once the energy has decayed somewhat (approximately five years), the fuel can be transferred from the fuel pool to dry shielded casks that can be safely stored for thousands of years.
 After loading into dry shielded casks, the casks are stored on-site in a specially guarded facility in impervious concrete bunkers.
 On-site fuel storage facilities are designed to withstand the impact of commercial airliners, with little to no damage to the spent fuel.
 An average on-site fuel storage facility can hold 30 years of spent fuel in a space smaller than a football field.

 Not all reactors need to be shut down for refueling; for example, pebble bed reactors, RBMK reactors, molten-salt reactors, Magnox, AGR and CANDU reactors allow fuel to be shifted through the reactor while it is running.
 In a CANDU reactor, this also allows individual fuel elements to be situated within the reactor core that are best suited to the amount of U-235 in the fuel element.

 The amount of energy extracted from nuclear fuel is called its burnup, which is expressed in terms of the heat energy produced per initial unit of fuel weight.
-Burnup is commonly expressed as megawatt days thermal per metric ton of initial heavy metal.
+Burnup is commonly expressed as megawatt-days thermal per metric ton of initial heavy metal.

 Nuclear safety

 Nuclear safety covers the actions taken to prevent nuclear and radiation accidents and incidents or to limit their consequences.
-The nuclear power industry has improved the safety and performance of reactors, and has proposed new, safer (but generally untested) reactor designs but there is no guarantee that the reactors will be designed, built and operated correctly.
-Mistakes do occur and the designers of reactors at Fukushima in Japan did not anticipate that a tsunami generated by an earthquake would disable the backup systems that were supposed to stabilize the reactor after the earthquake, despite multiple warnings by the NRG and the Japanese nuclear safety administration.
+The nuclear power industry has improved the safety and performance of reactors, and has proposed new, safer (though generally untested) reactor designs.
+There is no guarantee that the reactors will be designed, built, and operated correctly.
+Mistakes do occur, and the designers of reactors at Fukushima in Japan did not anticipate that a tsunami generated by an earthquake would disable the backup systems that were supposed to stabilize the reactor after the earthquake, despite multiple warnings by the NRG and the Japanese nuclear safety administration.
 According to UBS AG, the Fukushima I nuclear accidents have cast doubt on whether even an advanced economy like Japan can master nuclear safety.
 Catastrophic scenarios involving terrorist attacks are also conceivable.
 An interdisciplinary team from MIT has estimated that given the expected growth of nuclear power from 2005 to 2055, at least four serious nuclear accidents would be expected in that period.